rust-master/NotificationsKotlinApp/README.md

-# NotificationsKotlinApp
+# Notifications App in Kotlin
-Simpler notifications in Android App using kotlin language
+Simple notifications in Android App using kotlin language